shawncplus/phpcomplete.vim/README.md

  4. Run the `:PluginInstall` commmand

 ## Usage
-If you're new to auto-completion in Vim, we recommend reading our ("Beginner's Guide")[GUIDE.md].
+If you're new to auto-completion in Vim, we recommend reading our ["Beginner's Guide"](GUIDE.md).

 ## ctags
 In order to support some php features introduced in PHP 5.3 you will have to use